diegovargasg/diegovargasg/README.md

 I'm Diego!
 I am an experienced Software Developer with a Degree in Systems Engineering from the Autonomous University of Colombia.
 I'm currently learning and developing geospatial analysis and WebGIS applications.

-You can see some my latest geospatial analysis and maps [here](https://diegovargasg.github.io/coolmaps/) 🗺️
+You can have a look at some of my latest geospatial analysis and maps [here](https://diegovargasg.github.io/coolmaps/) 🗺️

 <!--
 **diegovargasg/diegovargasg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.